 In this respect Stoicism is a kind of alchemy of fate: problems and mistakes become golden lessons, tragedies can become opportunities for spiritual growth.

 5. There is no single truth we can know, only perspectives

 “Everything we hear is an opinion, not a fact.
 Everything we see is a perspective, not the truth.”

 The universe is perfect and true, but we are but one fragment of the whole so therefore cannot fully know that perfection and truth.
-Here Aurelius is practicing “perspectivism”, another ancient and common thread in philosophy that rejects the idea that we can access an ultimate truth.
+Here Marcus is practicing “perspectivism”, another ancient and common thread in philosophy that rejects the idea that we can access an ultimate truth.

 Unlike “relativism”, which sees no truth in the world whatsoever, perspectivism does not discount the idea of truth.
 However, our understanding of things is flawed and socially mediated in a way that we cannot fully access the truth.
 Every opinion is a perspective that is to a greater or lesser extent close to the truth, but not the perfect truth.

 6. There is no, and there can be no, infallible human being

 Since there are only perspectives that are more or less true (and never fully true), there can be no definitive judgment.
 Stoicism does not promise perfect knowledge.
 If there is no higher authority than reason and nature is governed by reason, then no man can possess infallibility, not even the Roman emperor himself.